Exploring the Accuracy of Drone-Applied Herbicide Treatments

 Figure 13 – Average swath width for T100 calculated using two methods for three spray qualities.

-With that caveat firmly in place, we assessed ESW using the “treatment width ÷ passes”.
+With that caveat reaffirmed, we assessed ESW using the “treatment width ÷ passes”.
 It was positively correlated with flight speed for the T50, as observed in previous work.
 However, this was not the case with the T100.
 Given that both drones were operated using the same settings, it is unclear why the T100 would produce such erratic results.
 Future work will evaluate T100 ESW using conventional methods.

 However, when the T100 was flown at at three speeds, the relationship with ESW was once again unclear.
 When flown at 36 km/h (~10 m/s) the T100 was flying at the top speed of the T50.
 It also flew at 54 km/h and at 66 km/h, which was the highest speed we could achieve at 5 gpa.
 The ESW (as estimated using the “treatment width ÷ passes” method) was essentially unchanged.
-While it is possible (and likely) that any increase in effective swath width due to travel speed was obscured by drift, pervious work has shown that drift increases concomitantly with speed as well.
+While it is possible (and likely) that any increase in effective swath width due to travel speed was obscured by drift, pervious work has shown that drift increases concomitantly with speed.
 That does not appear to have happened here.

 Perhaps this is a function of a greatly reduced dwell time diminishing the effect of the downwash.
-Or, perhaps, the T100’s capacity for higher speeds has allowed it to pass beyond translational lift into true flight, similar to a helicopter.
+Or, perhaps, the T100’s capacity for higher speeds has allowed it to pass beyond translational lift into true forward flight, similar to a helicopter.
 Translational lift occurs any time there is relative airflow over the rotor disk.
 As headwind and/or forward speed increase, translational lift increases, resulting in less power required to hover.
 According to Transport Canada, it is present with any horizontal flow of air across the rotor but most noticeable when the airspeed reaches 16 to 24 knots flight (8.25 to 12.8 m/s or 30 km/h to 46 km/h).
 This would greatly reduce the effect of the downwash on droplet movement.
 In our first impressions of the T100, we found that flying slower overheated the battery.
 This did not occur at higher speeds, and this efficiency supports the premise that it moved past translational lift, perhaps achieving true forward flight.

 If this theory is correct, it’s a new development for rotary drones, which were not previously capable of reaching these speeds.
 Downwash was an unavoidable side effect of the flight, but may now be a tool for the operator to use as the situation warrants – battery temperature notwithstanding.
 Perhaps it warrants a return to horizontal booms positioned beyond the downwash in order to improve coverage uniformity.
 On the other hand, we saw that it took the T100 roughly 100 m to reach the target 66 km/h, meaning it moved from hover to translational flight and beyond over that distance.
 This raises questions about how they spray would respond throughout that transition.